 A small fingertip stream system draining the western side of Tower Hill is shallowly incised.
 Unlike other drainageways in the area, this valley exposes bouldery till resting on limestone bedrock.
-On the northern side of the road the thickness is about 15 ft; south of the road, a short distance to the west, a limestone cliff has only a thin cover of till.
+On the northern side of the road, the thickness is about 15 ft (4.6 m); south of the road, a short distance to the west, a limestone cliff has only a thin cover of till.
 At both locations in excess of 99% of the large clasts are Sioux Quartzite.
-Only one granite boulder, 3 ft long, has been found.
-Smaller clasts, mainly pebble size, include other lithologies, yet still are about 99% Sioux.
+Only one granite boulder, 3 ft (0.9 m) long, has been found.
+Smaller clasts, mainly pebble size, include other lithologies, yet still are about 99% Sioux Quartzite.
 It is of interest that the non-quartzite clasts exhibit no megascopic evidence of weathering, even though lying unprotected on the surface of the ground.
-It is expectable that the resistant Sioux Quartzite might not have yielded to attack by chemical or mechanical weathering, but it is puzzling to find granite clasts that appear fresh and untouched.
-It is especially difficult to explain the preservation in the till of wellstriated limestone boulders.
+Although it is expected that the resistant Sioux Quartzite might not have been affected by chemical or mechanical